XinFinOrg/Docs-XF/docs/general/faq.md

 	Any d-App written in Ethereum can be seamlessly ported to XinFin Network.

 !!! quote "Is XinFin Network a side-chain of Ethereum?"
-    XinFin Network has its own blockchain since XinFin Network Mainnet was launched in December 14th, 2018.
+    XinFin Network has its own blockchain since XinFin Network Mainnet is about to launch.

 !!! quote "Is XinFin Network compatible with Ethereum?"
     Yes, any smart-contract written in Ethereum protocol can be easily ported to XinFin Network.